fsubasi/tekton-cicd/Readme.md

-# tekton-task
+# Tekton ci/cd pipeline for a Golang application
-Repo shows a sample of a Tekton Pipeline that performs the actions below.
+This repo shows a sample of a Tekton Pipeline that performs the actions below.

 - Fetch the repo.
 - Compile the Go application.